JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 6/9/2020 (v2.7):
+Another update to the contents of the pages to make them more inline with my life.
+Changes are primarily centered around the "Home" and "About" pages.

 ## As of 7/6/2019 (v2.6):
 Updates the content of the "About" and "Projects" pages in for both English and